BBC Regional Programme: Main stations

-Each of these main stations were broadcast at approximately 1 kilowatt (kW):
+Each of these main stations was broadcast at approximately 1 kilowatt (kW):

 Relay stations

 Each of these relay stations were broadcast at approximately 120 watts (W):

 Regional scheme

-On 21 August 1927, the BBC opened a high-power medium wave transmitter 5GB at its Daventry site to replace the existing local stations in the English Midlands, that allowed the experimental longwave transmitter 5XX to provide a service – which eventually came to be called the National Programme from London and available to the majority of the population.
+On 21 August 1927, the BBC opened a high-power medium wave transmitter 5GB at its Daventry site to replace the existing local stations in the English Midlands, that allowed the experimental longwave transmitter 5XX to provide a service – which eventually came to be called the BBC National Programme from London and available to the majority of the population.

 By combining the resources of the local stations into one regional station in each area with a basic sustaining service from London, the BBC hoped to increase programme quality whilst also centralising the management of the radio service known as the "regional scheme".

 The local transmitters were gradually either converted to a regional service relay or closed entirely and replaced by high-power regional broadcasts.
 Some local studios were retained to provide for programming from specific areas within each region.
 Most transmitters also carried the National Programme on a local frequency to supplement the longwave broadcasts from 5XX; initially these were on three separate frequencies and programming included some local variations.
 As the regional network expanded these transmissions were fully synchronised with those from Brookmans Park and several other frequencies initially:

 A relay station for Brookmans Park on 1402 kHz was due to open at Acle near Norwich in 1940, but construction was postponed by the outbreak of World War II.
 The station was never completed and was replaced by one at Postwick.